xiaohui-zhangxh/ruby_llm/README.md

 # Analyze documents
 chat.ask "Summarize this document", with: { pdf: "contract.pdf" }

+# Stream responses in real-time
+chat.ask "Tell me a story about a Ruby programmer" do |chunk|
+  print chunk.content
+end

 # Generate images
 RubyLLM.paint "a sunset over mountains in watercolor style"